one-lithe-rune/cli-to-ai/README.md

 These can be loaded with `ai --load-connection` (see above):

 - `connection-local-koboldcpp-llama3chat`: Connects to a local koboldcpp server running on its default port, suitable for any model using the Llama 3 chat prompt format.
-- `connection-local-koboldcpp-alpaca`: A local koboldcpp server running on its default port, suitable for models using the Alpaca prompt format.
+- `connection-local-koboldcpp-alpaca`: Connects to a local koboldcpp server running on its default port, suitable for models using the Alpaca prompt format.
-- `connection-remote-openai-gpt4o-chat`: Connects to the OpenAI chat API endpoint.
-You will need to have set up your OpenAI account configured for API, access and have set your `OPENAI_API_KEY` environment variable to an API key value you've created on your account.
+- `connection-remote-openai-gpt4o-chat`: Connects to the OpenAI chat API cloud endpoint.
+You will need to have set up your OpenAI account configured for API access, and have set your `OPENAI_API_KEY` environment variable to an API key value you've created on your account.

-Note that since I only have support fpr OpenAI compatible endpoints coded so far, the `koboldcpp` connections are against that endpoint provided by the `koboldcpp` server rather than its native `KoboldAI` one.
+Note that since I only have support for OpenAI compatible endpoints coded so far, the `koboldcpp` connections are against that endpoint provided by your `koboldcpp` server rather than its native `KoboldAI` one.

 ## TODO

 - Check that `curl` and `jq` are available, and complain if not.
 - Add --help/additional documentation.
 - Add Command-R format support.
+- Sampler settings.
+- Ability to output full conversation history to STDOUT, optionally filtered by role.
 - ~~Improved initialisation/setup (don't just dump some defaults with my usual use case to the connection dotfile).~~ (now use `--load-connection` with one of the connection files in this repo as a starting point, could still do with improvement)
+- Native KoboldAI endpoint support.
+- Llama.cpp server endpoint support.
 - Streaming?
 (Not sure this is possible with `curl` in a `bash` script)
 - Suck less.